-- Until 30th June, 2017, conversion of PIOs to OCIs was done free of charge.
+- Until 30th June 2017, the conversion of PIOs to OCIs was done free of charge.

-- As per the current scenario, all PIO cards are valid until 30th September, 2018.
-After this date, PIO card will be considered as an invalid travel document.
-Therefore, the Ministry of Home Affairs has urged all those who have not yet converted their PIO cards to OCI card, to apply for OCI in lieu of PIO before 30th September, 2018.
+- As per the current scenario, all PIO cards are valid until 30th September 2018.
+After this date, the PIO card will be considered as an invalid travel document.
+Therefore, the Ministry of Home Affairs has urged all those who have not yet converted their PIO cards to OCI card, to apply for OCI in lieu of PIO before 30th September 2018.